19 Classic TV Show Catchphrases You Still Use Without Realizing It

 ©Image Credit: HBO

-Author George R. R. Martin revealed that a storm during his freshman year at college in Chicago inspired the iconic phrase.
-The ominous warning from Game of Thrones (2011-2019) uttered several times throughout the series by several characters, often used to signal impending doom, has taken on a life of its own – making its way to advertisements, political campaigns, memes, and what have you.
+Author George R. R. Martin revealed that a storm during his freshman year at college in Chicago inspired the iconic declaration.
+The ominous warning from Game of Thrones (2011-2019), uttered several times throughout the series by various characters, often used to signal impending doom, has taken on a life of its own, making its way into advertisements, political campaigns, memes, and what have you.

 “Treat yo’ self”